ghr85/CC0105---Pet-Shop-/readme.md

 Your task is to write methods which will - very confidently - make those tests pass.

-Bonus points for crafting your own tests and subsequent methods.
+Bonus points for pulling it all together with integration testing.

 ## Project Information:

-pet_shop_spec.rb - contains tests written with respect to minitest. pet_shop.rb - contains methods created in response to said tests. readme.md - markdown file for good housekeeping.
+pet_shop_spec.rb - contains tests written with respect to Minitest.

+pet_shop.rb - contains methods created in response to said tests.

+readme.md - markdown file for good housekeeping.

 ## Notes